arm/arm-toolchain/arm-software/linux/docs/UsingBOLT.md

 $ less heatmap-bolt.txt
 ```

-As these heatmaps are usually big, we suggest to use the `aha` utility to
+As these heatmaps are usually big, we suggest using the `aha` utility to
 convert them into HTML pages and view them in a web browser:

 ```